This post may contain affiliate links.

 - Can be made gluten-free.
 Want to make a gluten-free chocolate pumpkin bread?
 No problem!
 Just substitute the flour in the recipe for a 1-1 gluten-free flour blend.

 - Naturally sweetened.
-This pumpkin bread is sweetened naturally with maple syrup, and isn’t overly sweet, but still tastes rich and decedent.
+This pumpkin bread is sweetened naturally with maple syrup like my Healthy Chocolate Zucchini Muffins, but still tastes rich.

 - Customizable.
 You can customize this chocolate pumpking bread by adding any of your favourite mix-ins or add-ns.